How to plan a road trip in the Alps

 INSIDE TIP: By starting and ending at the same location, you reduce significantly the cost of your rental car.
 It also makes the logistics of the itinerary easier, as you will end up booking a round trip flight.

-Dolomites - How to plan a road trip in the Alps
+View of the Dolomites in Cortina from a mountain hut during a road trip in the Alps

 View of the Dolomites from the air